pippim/pippim.github.io/programs/mserve.md

 may not be updated.
 In this case **mserve** creates a virtual filesystem to track what modification times should be.

+<a id="HelpTestHostStatus"></a>
+### Test Remote Host Status Display
+{:.no_toc}

+These steps are followed when a remote host is tested:

+- If the host was active less than 10 minutes ago, `nc` is run
+- If the host has been inactive for more than 10 minutes, `nmap` is run
+- After `nc` or `nmap` passes test, the music top directory is mounted
+- After the music top directory is mounted, it is validated
+- After validation the test window can be closed
+- Until closing you can scroll up to review results

+Sample Status display video:

 ---

 <a id="HelpPlaylists"></a>